jazzband/django-dbbackup/docs/index.rst

 Compatibility
 -------------

-Django Database Backup supports Pypy, Python 2.7, 3.2 to 3.4 and Django greater than 1.6.
+Django Database Backup supports PyPy, Python 2.7, 3.2 to 3.4 and Django greater than 1.6.

 Management Commands